JenspederM/kedro-databricks/docs/getting_started.md

 # Generate per-node tasks (default behavior)
 kedro databricks bundle -g node

-# Generate a single-task workflow for the whole pipeline
+# Generate a single-task job for the whole pipeline
 kedro databricks bundle -g pipeline

 # Bundle only one pipeline by name